History of the Census

 Total Males Females Total Males Females

 Permanent legislation for the taking of a census of population was enacted in Malta in 1948 on the occasion of the post-Second-World-War Census.
 Act II of 1948 was passed by the Legislative Assembly and assented to by the Governor of Malta, Governor Sir Francis C.R.
 Douglas on 28th February 1948.
-This Act constitutes the legal basis for all the population censuses taken in and after 1948 and also for the Census to be carried out in November 2005.
+This Act constitutes the legal basis for all the population censuses taken on and after 1948.
 A silhouette of all the censuses carried out from 1842 to date is presented in Table 2.

 Method of Conducting the Census

 There are two universally-adopted methods for the taking of a census – the ‘de facto’ and the ‘de jure’ methods.
 The ‘de facto’ method concerns the enumeration of the population of a place at the time the Census is taken, irrespective of whether the person is at the usual place of residence or not.
-By means of the ‘de jure’ method, a person enumerated away from the usual place of residence is referred to the area of usual residence.
+By means of the ‘de jure’ method, a person who is away from the usual place of residence at the time of the Census, is still enumerated in the place of usual residence.
 By means of this approach therefore, all persons are finally recorded in the locality in which they reside permanently.
 Up to the 1931 Census, censuses in Malta were conducted using the ‘de facto’ approach.
-The 1948 Census was the first one taken using the ‘de jure’ method, a procedure that applied also to the methodology employed in all subsequent population and housing censuses, and which will be utilised in the 2021 Census.
+The 1948 Census was the first one taken using the ‘de jure’ method, a procedure that applied also to the methodology employed in all subsequent population and housing censuses up to the 2021 Census.

-Also, for the first time ever in 2011, the ‘intention of stay’ was also considered to determine the eligibility criteria upon which someone is enumerated in a census.
-Indeed, the definition, which will be also considered in 2021, states that enumerated persons should comprise those who have lived in Malta for a continuous period of at least twelve months before Census day, or who arrived in Malta during the twelve months before this day with the intention of staying in Malta for at least one year.
+Also, for the first time ever in 2011, the ‘intention of stay’ was considered to determine the eligibility criteria upon which someone is enumerated in a census.
+Indeed, the definition, states that enumerated persons should comprise those who have lived in Malta for a continuous period of at least twelve months before Census day, or who arrived in Malta during the twelve months before this day with the intention of staying in Malta for at least one year.

 Processing Census Data